A reporter’s view: Inside the Oval Office at a ‘pass the torch’ moment

 “Let’s act together, preserve our democracy,” he said.

 The broadcast over, aides and family burst into applause.
-First lady Jill Biden walked over to the Resolute Desk, and stood beside her husband.
+First lady Jill Biden walked over to the Resolute Desk and stood beside her husband.
 Moments before, daughter Ashley seemed close to tears as she reached for her mother’s hand.

 Mr. Biden addressed the room.
 “This has been the honor of a lifetime,” he said, followed by other words of gratitude.